XulbuX/PythonLibraryXulbuX/documentation/xx_code.md

 # `Code`
-This class includes methods, used to work with strings, that are code.
+This class includes methods, used to work with strings, which include code.

 <br>